-(f) (1) When an instructional assignment for a regular full-time instructor exceeds the maximum average of the instructional hours specified in Clause 13.3(b)(1), these hours shall be banked at the rate of time and one-half as non-instructional days.
-These days shall be taken during the same College year as they are worked and at a time mutually agreed to between the instructor, the Department Chair, and the designated supervisor.
-With the mutual written agreement of the instructor and the designated supervisor, the instructor may be paid for the additional hours worked.

-(2) When an instructional assignment for a non-regular instructor with a full-time workload exceeds the maximum average of the instructional hours specified in Clause 13.3(b)(1), these hours shall be paid at time and one-half the hourly rate for the additional hours worked.

-(g) An employee whose assignable duties are in excess of 30 hours per week shall be paid at time and one-half their hourly rate for the additional hours worked.

-(h) Additional hours worked may not be counted under both Clauses 13.2(f) and 13.2(g).
+- (1) When an instructional assignment for a regular full-time instructor exceeds the maximum average of the instructional hours specified in Clause 13.3(b)(1), these hours shall be banked at the rate of time and one-half as non-instructional days.
+This time shall be taken during the same fiscal year as it is worked and at a time mutually agreed to between the instructor, the Department Chair, and the designated supervisor.
+Where this time cannot be taken during the same fiscal year or with the mutual written agreement of the instructor and the designated supervisor, the instructor may be paid for the additional hours worked. - (2) When an instructional assignment for a non-regular instructor with a full-time workload exceeds the maximum average of the instructional hours specified in Clause 13.3(b)(1), these hours shall be paid at time and one-half the hourly rate for the additional hours worked. - (3) When an employee's assigned duties are in excess of 30 hours per week, the employee shall be paid at time and one-half their hourly rate for the additional hours worked. - (4) Additional hours worked may not be counted under both Clauses 13.2(f)(2) and 13.2(f)(3). - (5) Except when required to work overtime in emergency situations, employees shall have the right to refuse to work overtime without being subject to disciplinary action.